LorenvXn/Zeppelin-on-Docker---Perl-script/README.md

 ``[ --- etc --- ]``

-The script start_browser.sh will find the container's IP, and start the Zeppelin in browser (as anonymous user).
-As you might guess it, it will work on a single active Zeppelin container that runs on that machine.
+The script ``start_browser.sh`` will find the container's IP, and start the Zeppelin in browser (as anonymous user).
+As you might have guessed it, it will work on a single active Zeppelin container that runs on that machine.